Force over Distance: Chapter 14

 //Nothing.
 Some circuits.
 Goa’uld maybe.// Young focused on the perfect truth of the words.

 “I can’t talk to Telford.”
-Rush switched to speaking, mentally pulling away from Young as much as he was able.
+Mentally, Rush pulled away from Young as much as he was able.
 “Not today.”

 Young was tempted to push the issue, but—something stopped him.
 Maybe it was that they had a long day ahead of them, and he didn't want to destroy their fragile ceasefire.
-Maybe it was that he didn't feel that he could control his own reactions where Telford was concerned, let alone defang Rush if he became upset.
+Maybe it was that he wasn’t sure he could control his own reactions where Telford was concerned, let alone defang Rush if he became upset.
 But, as he looked at the scientist, he was pretty sure it wasn't either of those things.

 Rush nodded in agreement.

-Young pulled out the power bar TJ had given him earlier and handed it over.
+Young pulled TJ’s power bar out of his pocket and handed it over.
 “Don't let it be said that near death experiences and an unfortunate habit of missing meals don't have their occasional compensations.”

 “Perish the thought.”
 Rush tore the packaging open.